GegznaV/GegznaV/README.md

 # Welcome!

 My name is Vilmantas!
 I enjoy working in **data science** and sharing my knowledge with others.
 I use Python and R daily to tackle problems across various fields, particularly in biomedicine and life sciences.
 I also automate processes, develop software, and contribute to open source projects.
 I am always *open* to learning new things and exploring new areas.
+My newest achievement is graduating from a data school, where I sharpened both my technical and soft skills.

 ## BIO